narayana573/Testng_DataDrivenFramework/Interview_Questions.md

 - Method overriding is when a child class redefines the same method as a parent class, with the same parameters.
 For example, the standard Java class java.util.LinkedHashSet extends java.util.HashSet.
 The method add() is overridden in LinkedHashSet.
 If you have a variable that is of type HashSet, and you call its add() method, it will call the appropriate implementation of add(), based on whether it is a HashSet or a LinkedHashSet.
 This is called polymorphism.

 - Method overloading is defining several methods in the same class, that accept different numbers and types of parameters.
 In this case, the actual method called is decided at compile-time, based on the number and types of arguments.
 For instance, the method System.out.println() is overloaded, so that you can pass ints as well as Strings, and it will call a different version of the method.

+#### 16. What are the Types of Exception

+Checked Exception:

+- The classes which directly inherit Throwable class except RuntimeException and Error are known as checked exceptions e.g. IOException, SQLException etc. Checked exceptions are checked at compile-time.

+Unchecked Exception:

+- The classes which inherit RuntimeException are known as unchecked exceptions e.g.     ArithmeticException,
+	 NullPointerException,
+	 ArrayIndexOutOfBoundsException etc.
+- Unchecked exceptions are not checked at compile-time, but they are checked at runtime.